ameli/texplot/README.rst

 Set Theme Within a Local Scope
 ------------------------------

-The :func:`texplot.theme` function acts as a context manager, allowing you to apply the *texplot* theme within a specific local scope or function.
+The `texplot.theme <https://ameli.github.io/texplot/generated/texplot.theme.html#texplot.theme>`__ function acts as a context manager, allowing you to apply the *texplot* theme within a specific local scope or function.
 The example below demonstrates setting the theme in a local scope.
 Outside of this scope, the default *matplotlib* theme remains unchanged.

 .. code-block:: python
-   :emphasize-lines: 4

     >>> import matplotlib.pyplot as plt
     >>> import texplot